Cooling Time in Injection Molding: Maximize Quality, Minimize Cycle Time

 4. Processing Conditions

-• Melt Temperature: Excessive melt temperatures prolong cooling;settings should follow material supplier recommendations.
+• Melt Temperature: Excessive melt temperatures prolong cooling; settings should follow the material supplier's recommendations.

-• Separation of Packing and Cooling Phases: Properly defining the end of packing and the beginning of cooling ensures accurate time management and process control.
+• Separation of Dwelling (Holding) and Cooling Phases: Properly defining the end of packing and the beginning of cooling ensures accurate time management and process control.

 Technologies and Strategies for Cooling Time Optimization